MakeContributions/.github/profile/README.md

 We are an organization that wants to encourage Github newbies to come and participate in open source projects and contribute more to Github (well, the clue is in the name 😉).

-### There's plenty you can in this organization, check out some of our repositories below:
+### There's plenty you can do in this organization, check out some of our repositories below:

 - [DSA](https://github.com/MakeContributions/DSA) - Data Structure and Algorithm (DSA) contributions
 - [markdown-dungeon](https://github.com/MakeContributions/markdown-dungeon) - A dungeon made fully out of markdown.